Krotoa: Early life

-There are multiple accounts of how "Krotoa" came to work in the household of Jan Van Riebeeck.
-One account says the Dutch forcefully kidnapped the child as a !oroǀõas, although no hard evidence confirms this account.
-She was taken in as a companion and as a servant to Riebeeck's wife and children.
-However, many authors and historians speculate that she most likely lived in a sexually abusive space, based on the fondness Van Riebeek showed for her in his journals.
-Circumstantial evidence supports the theory that at the time of the Dutch arrival, the girl was living with her uncle Autshumato (also known as Harry by the Dutch), the circumstantial evidence being that she showed consistent hostility to the !Uriǁ’aekua and, by association, to her own mother, who lived with them.
-In contrast Krotoa's fate and fortunes were closely aligned to those of her uncle Autshumato and to his clan known as the !Uriǁ'aeǀona.
-The ǃUriǁ'aeǀona people who were sedentary, non-pastoral hunter-gatherers are believed to be one of the first clans to make acquaintance with the Dutch people.
-Prior to the Dutch's arrival Autshumato served as a postal agent for passing ships of a number of countries.
-If the theory of !Oroǀõas having lived with her uncle is true, then her early service to the VOC may not have been as violent a transition as it was made out to be.
+There are multiple accounts of how Krotoa came to work in the household of Jan van Riebeeck.
+One account says the Dutch forcefully kidnapped the child as a !Oroǀõas, although no hard evidence confirms this account.
+She was taken in as a companion and as a servant to van Riebeeck's wife and children.
+However, many authors and historians speculate that she most likely lived in a happy space, based on the fondness van Riebeek showed for her in his journals.
+Circumstantial evidence supports the theory that at the time of the Dutch arrival, the girl was living with her uncle Autshumato (also known as Harry by the Dutch), the circumstantial evidence being that she showed consistent hostility to the !Uriǁ’aekua and, by association, to her mother, who lived with them.
+In contrast, Krotoa's fate and fortunes were closely aligned to those of her uncle Autshumato and his clan known as the !Uriǁ'aeǀona.
+The ǃUriǁ'aeǀona people, who were sedentary, non-pastoral hunter-gatherers, are believed to be one of the first clans to make acquaintance with the Dutch people.
+Before the Dutch's arrival, Autshumato served as a postal agent for passing ships of several countries.

-It is believed that the birth of the first baby of chaplain/sick-healer Willem Barentssen Wijlant and his wife, coupled with the rapid spreading of a virulent disease in the settlement, sparked the initial negotiations to obtain services from a local girl.
+It is believed that the birth of the first baby of chaplain/sick healer Willem Barentssen Wijlant and his wife, coupled with the rapid spreading of a virulent disease in the settlement, sparked the initial negotiations to obtain services from a local girl.
 As Autshumato had a long history of working for Europeans, it is believed that the VOC first turned to Autshumato for negotiations.
-It is quite possible that Autshumato offered up his niece for servitude in order to better his standing with the VOC.
+It is quite possible that Autshumato offered up his niece for servitude to better his standing with the VOC.